backend-development/backend-development-textbook/source/git_branching.md

 In german they are most commonly called "Versionskontrollsystem".

-### A short - and incomplete - history of revision control
+### A short history of revision control

-Some ancient systems that are no longer in use are:
+When we look at open source revision control systems wen find: Some ancient systems that are no longer in use:

 * RCS
 * CVS

-Systems are open source systems and that are still in use today:
+and several systems that are still in use today:

 * SVN, also called Subversion
 * Hg, also called Mercurial
 * Git

+SVN uses a central server.
+If you cannot reach this server for a longer time (e.g. because you are travelling)  then you cannot work with the system effectively.

+Both Mercurial and Git are distributed systems, they do not need a central server.

 ### Why use revision control?